Mike Rogers (Alabama politician): Juneteenth

 In June 2021, Rogers was one of 14 House Republicans to vote against establishing June 19, or Juneteenth, as a federal holiday.

 Terrorism

 Rogers voted for the Patriot Act.

 2020 presidential election

 In December 2020, Rogers was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
 Rogers is one of 147 Republican lawmakers who voted to overturn results in the 2020 presidential election.

 Honors

 Rogers was made Commander of the Order of the Star of Romania on June 8, 2017.

 Electoral history

 Personal life

 Rogers is married, with three children.
-He and his family reside in Saks and are members of a Baptist Church.
+He and his family reside in Weaver and are members of a Baptist Church in nearby Saks.